Frequently asked questions

 Document classification

-For document classification, you need to have at least five documents for each language for each document type, and you need to have a minimum of two document types.
+For document classification, you need to have at least five documents for each language for each document type (for which the recognition type is set to A.I. model), and you need to have a minimum of two document types.
 Documents for a certain language and document type will be discarded in case this minimal requirement isn't met.
 For example:

 Document type 1: